Tentative rotation in a galaxy at z$\sim$14 with ALMA: Posterior distribution of kinematical fitting

 \section{Posterior distribution of kinematical fitting}

-We present the posterior distribution of our kinematical modelling of the ALMA data of \target and the mock observations of the galaxy Amaryllis from SERRA cosmological simulations (both low and high resolution) in Figure \ref{fig:corner}.
+We present the posterior distribution of our kinematical modelling of the ALMA data of \target and the mock observations of the galaxy Amaryllis from SERRA cosmological simulations (both low and high resolution) in Fig. \ref{fig:corner}.